AllThingsSmitty/css-protips/README.md

 ### Use `padding-inline` To Create Padding Left and Right

-In cases where padding top and bottom are not important and and you only want add padding left and right, use `padding-inline`.
+When padding top and bottom are not important, and you only want to add padding left and right, use `padding-inline`.
 The same goes with margin.
-You can use `margin-inline` to create spacing around an element in an inline direction.
+You can use `margin-inline` to create margin left and right.

 ```css
 body {